To find quality child care, follow these five steps to success:

 Start looking as far in advance as you can.
 Finding the right child care option can take time.

-The SC-CCRRN provides child care referrals, not recommendations, to child care programs and resources.
-The SC-CCRRN does not endorse, warrant, or regulate any child care programs.
+SC CCR&R provides child care referrals, not recommendations, to child care programs and resources.
+SC CCR&R does not endorse, warrant, or regulate any child care programs.

-Make sure you visit the child care options you are considering.
+Make sure you visit the child care programs you are considering.
 Find out if the program meets the following key indicators of quality:

 Step 4 - Make a Choice

 Think about what you saw at each visit, and make the best choice for your child and family.
-Use a checklist provided by SC-CCRRN to help you make a choice.
+Use a checklist provided by SC CCR&R to help you make a choice.
 Keep in mind the pros and cons of each type of child care setting:

 Pros: less expensive; small groups; flexible hours, family style environment